Know all about International Economics

 University of GroningenNetherlands MSc in Economic Development and Globalization

-Here is a list of some of the best and most well-known colleges in India that are providing this course:
+Here is a list of some of the best and most well-known colleges in India that are providing an international economics course.

 1. Shri Ram College Of Commerce, New Delhi